Camber, Hybrid, Flat and Rocker Snowboard Profiles – what’s the difference?

 As the name suggests, flat profiles deploy no camber at all, whether positive or negative.
 Looked at from the side, the board lies flat on the ground until the point at which the tips start rising.

-Flat snowboards offer a balanced performance that’s less aggressive than regular camber boards and more stable and planted-feeling than pure rocker.
+Flat professional snowboards offer a balanced performance that’s less aggressive than regular camber boards and more stable and planted-feeling than pure rocker.

 Many boards that feature ‘extended rocker’ towards the nose and/or tail are actually flat between the bindings.
 This applies to all our Contact Rocker models, such as the Party Mod and Gang Plank.